Sailboy42/Mini-Project-2-DIY-3D-Scanner/README.md

 # Mini-Project-2-DIY-3D-Scanner
-This project conists of a 3D scanner with a pan/tilt mechanism using an IR sensors and two servos.
+This project consists of a 3D scanner with a pan/tilt mechanism using an IR sensor, two servos and an Arduino R4 Wi-Fi.